-Spanish desserts are a huge part of Spanish culture, and each town and city has its specialties.
-From decadent cheesecake to creamy hot chocolate, there is a sweet for every time of day, and every month of the year!
-Read on to discover the most famous Spanish desserts.
+Spanish desserts are a huge part of Spain's culture, and each town and city has its specialties.
+From decadent Spanish cheesecake to creamy hot chocolate, there's a sweet for every time of day and every month of the year!
+Read on to discover the most famous desserts in Spain.

-So don't be fooled by all that healthy talk about Spain's Mediterranean diet.
-Spaniards definitely have a sweet tooth.
-From sugary custards to chocolate-filled pastries, Spanish dessert menus are a place of sweet, sweet joy.
+Don't let all the talk about Spain's Mediterranean diet fool you into thinking the country is too health-obsessed.
+Spaniards have a serious sweet tooth!
+From sugary custards to chocolate-filled pastries, Spanish dessert menus are bursting with sweet, sweet joy.

-Most people in Spain having something sweet every day of the week -- at least once a day!
+Most people in Spain have something sweet every day of the week—at least once a day, but sometimes more.
 Their trick to staying healthy?
 Moderation and lots of walking!

 Like so many foods in Spain, many of the country's desserts are regional.
-The Moorish influence in southern Spain means many of the desserts there are almond-based.
-Located just south of the French border, the region of Catalonia serves desserts with a decidedly French flair.
+For example, the Moorish influence in southern Spain means several of the desserts there are almond-based.
+In Catalonia, just south of the French border, lots of traditional sweets have a decidedly French flair.

-But no matter where in Spain you are, your sweet tooth will not be disappointed.
-Here are twelve Spanish desserts that make my tastebuds water every time!
+But no matter where in Spain you are, your sweet tooth won't be disappointed.
+Here are 27 treats that will make your mouth water—plus some easy Spanish dessert recipes so that you can try them at home!

-The Tarta de Santiago may just be the most deceiving dessert in all of Spain.
-It breaks all my dessert rules: no chocolate, served room temperature, and often comes pre-made from a box.
+Tarta de Santiago may just be the most deceiving dessert in all of Spain.
+It breaks all my usual dessert rules; there's no chocolate, it's served at room temperature, and it often comes pre-made from a box.

-Spanish cheesecake is about as opposite of New York style cheesecake as possible.
-It is often light and fluffy with a strong cheese flavor.
-The crust (if there is one!) is usually drier and crunchier and more like a cookie.
-And I've only ever seen one cheesecake topping in Spain (occasionally): berries.
+Spanish cheesecake is about as different from New York-style cheesecake as possible.
+It's often light and fluffy with a strong cheese flavor.
+The crust is usually drier, crunchier, and more like a cookie.
+And I've only ever seen one (rare) cheesecake topping in Spain: berries.

-Cheesecake is a staple of the Spanish dessert menu.
-Consequently, it is also a staple of my weekend dinners!
+Whatever the style, cheesecake is a staple of the Spanish dessert menu.
+Consequently, it's also a staple of my weekend dinners!

 3. Torrijas

-If it were up to me, torrijas would be on every dessert menu every day of the year.
-These drunken, cinnamon-spiced slices of fried bread are like French toast taken to a whole new level.
+If it were up to me, torrijas would be on every dessert menu, every day of the year.
+These drunken, cinnamon-spiced slices of fried bread take the familiar concept of French toast to a whole new level.

-Tragically, it is almost impossible to find torrijas outside of the Easter season.
-Only in March and April are the window displays and dessert menus of pastry shops, cafés, and restaurants loaded with torrijas, Spain's traditional Easter dessert.
+Tragically, it's almost impossible to find torrijas outside of the Easter season.
+Only in March and April are the window displays and dessert menus of Spanish pastry shops, cafés, and restaurants loaded with torrijas, Spain's traditional Easter dessert.

-Torrijas come in three traditional flavors: milk and cinnamon, wine and simple syrup, or honey-soaked.
-All are positively delicious.
-And yes-- the photo has a very non-traditional (but equally yummy) chocolate torrija from Seville.
+Torrijas come in three traditional flavors: milk and cinnamon, wine and simple syrup, or soaked in honey.
+All of them are positively delicious.
+And yes—the photo above also shows a very non-traditional (but equally yummy) chocolate-covered torrija from Seville.

-Recipe: Luckily, these marvelous Spanish desserts aren't difficult to make at home!
-Here's Spanish Sabores' torrijas recipe.
+Recipe: Luckily, these marvelous Spanish desserts aren't difficult to make at home.
+Try our authentic torrijas recipe!

 4. Crema Catalana

-Crema Catalana is sometimes called the poor man's creme brûlée.
-And in this match-up, I put my money with the poor man!
+Crema catalana is sometimes called the poor man's crème brûlée.
+But in this match-up, I'd put my money with the poor man!
 Served in a humble, shallow clay dish, this custard dessert from Catalonia is hugely popular throughout the country.

-Creamy egg yolk custard is topped with sugar that is then torched to a crisp.
-This distinctive flavor is so popular, in fact, that ice creams and liqueurs often come in "crema Catalana" flavor.
+Creamy egg-yolk custard is topped with sugar, which is then torched to a crisp.
+This distinctive sweet is so popular, in fact, that you'll find crema catalana-flavored ice creams and liqueurs all over Spain.

-Recipe: Get the best homemade crema Catalana recipe right here!
+Recipe: Get the best homemade crema catalana recipe!

-While you won't ever find chocolate with churros on the dessert menu (and if you do-- run away!), it would be blasphemous to talk about Spanish sweets without including them!
-Chocolate and churros is like the dessert that has broken free from after-meal status into eat-it-whenever-you-want status.
+Although you won't usually find chocolate and churros on a Spanish dessert menu—and if you do, run away!—it would be blasphemous to talk about Spanish sweets without including them.

-These tubes of fried dough are as versatile as they are delicious!
-And the steaming cup of melted chocolate that comes with them ain't too bad either.
+In fact, Spaniards usually eat churros either first thing in the morning or after a night out!
+These cylinders of fried dough are as versatile as they are delicious.
+And the steaming cup of thick hot chocolate that comes with them ain't too bad either (it's more like a dip than a drink).

 Recipe: If you're not in Spain, no pasa nada!
-Here's an easy make-at-home churros recipe and the obligatory cup of homemade Spanish hot chocolate to go with.
+Here's an easy churros recipe, plus one for the obligatory cup of homemade Spanish hot chocolate to pair it with.

 6. Flan